ukusystem/backend/README.md

 ## Procedure of syncing

-- The controller has a initial server number configured.
+- The controller has a initial server number configured (in future versions the ).
-- Server is constantly emiting HELLO_FROM_SRVR to find out controllers only when its not logged in by ethernet and has a phone registered (send public keye as well).
+- Server is constantly emiting SERVER_SIM_ALIVE to find out controllers only when its not logged in by ethernet and has a phone registered (send public keye as well).
-- Controller received HELLO_FROM_SRVR through GSM and then sync as usual (send public key as well).
+- Controller received SERVER_SIM_ALIVE through GSM and then sync as usual (send public key and server phone as well).
 At this point the controller is " GSM synced"
 - 'GSM synced' is not saved in NVS, so is false every reset.
 - Once GSM synced, it will n